 Cross-country skiing has two main types: classic skiing and skate skiing.
 Classic skiing is the easiest because it mimics a similar motion to walking.
 You can shuffle your skis forward to move on to classic cross-country skis.
 This makes cross-country skiing fairly straightforward for most beginners.

 Skate skiing, on the other hand, mimics a similar motion to ice skating.
 This type of skiing allows you to push your skis out to the side and use the edges to push yourself forward.
-It can take a little more getting used to and it allows skiers to get going much faster.
+It can take a little more getting used to and allows skiers to get going much faster.

 Cross-country ski trails are typically groomed and fairly flat.
 They are often wide and fairly straight (or with wide turns) since cross-country skis are not meant for making sharp turns.
-Many even have tracks (two depletions in the snow) that you can put your skis in and follow for the entire trail.
+Many even have tracks (two depletions in the snow) to put your skis in and follow for the entire trail.

 There is important trail etiquette that you should probably know before heading out on your first cross-country skiing adventure.

-First, if you’re on a one-way trail, make sure you only go in the proper direction.
+First, if you’re on a one-way trail, ensure you only go in the proper direction.
 If you’re on a two-way trail, keep in mind that uphill skiers yield to downhill skiers because downhill skiers often have less control.
-Similar to driving, if someone behind you is moving at a faster pace, you should step aside and let them pass before continuing.
+Like driving, if someone behind you is moving faster, you should step aside and let them pass before continuing.
 Also, do your best to preserve the tracks.

 What to Wear and Pack